vinod-k-dev/tracking_number_generator/README.md

 # Tracking Number Generator Software

-The objective of this assignment is to develop an Tracking Number Generator  system for Organization.
-A typical workflow for Organization .
+The objective of this assignment is to develop a Tracking Number Generator system for the organization.
+This system will be responsible for efficiently generating and managing unique tracking numbers for orders.
+A typical workflow for the organization using this system will include the creation, retrieval, and management of tracking numbers to streamline logistics and order processing.

 ## Clone the project
 Clone the project from Github: